 John Canning & Co. is proud to have played an integral role in the award-winning restoration of Grand Central Station’s iconic ceiling.

-In our forty-year history, we have had the privilege of working on the most iconic US landmark buildings.
+In our forty-five year history, we have had the privilege of working on the most iconic US landmark buildings.
 The Sky Mural restoration at Grand Central Terminal is perhaps the quintessential example of conservation in its purest form.
 By fine-tuning conservation-quality cleaning agents we were able to methodically clean the mural and remove the decades of dirt without harming the mural.

 Over two decades later, the Sky Mural brightly crowns Grand Central Terminal’s concourse—a Beaux-Arts cathedral for commuters; the biggest and busiest terminal in the world; one of New York City’s most important landmarks; and the 6th most visited tourist attraction in the world with more than 21.5 million visitors annually.